-In 1916 President Woodrow Wilson went to Spokane to speak in a Father’s day celebration and wanted to make Father’s Day a national holiday, but Congress resisted.
-It was not until 1966 that President Lyndon B. Johnson issued the first presidential proclamation honoring fathers, and not until 1972 that President Richard Nixon signed Father’s Day into Law.
+In 1916, President Woodrow Wilson went to Spokane to speak in a Father’s Day celebration, and wanted to make Father’s Day a national holiday.
+Congress resisted, and it was not until 1966 that President Lyndon B. Johnson issued the first presidential proclamation honoring fathers.
+It was not until 1972 that President Richard Nixon actually signed Father’s Day into Law.

-A care package from the family is always an amazing gift, because dad will be reminded of his family’s appreciation for his role as a father.
-A simple list of things that can line a Father’s Day care package can be his favorite candies, a picture of the family all together, and don’t forget to add a hand crafted item to the care package to make it special.
-We also have some other suggestions listed below:
+If he’s deployed, a care package from the family back home is always an amazing gift.
+Dad will be reminded of his family’s appreciation for his role as a father, even though he’s far away.
+Things you could include in a Father’s Day care package might be his favorite candies, a picture of the family together, a good book, and a few personal care items like new socks and shampoo.
+Don’t forget to add a hand crafted item to the care package to make it extra special.

-Favorite Stores – Some of Dad’s favorite stores give a military discount at participating locations, including Bass Pro Shops, Best Buy, Cabela’s, and more.
-If you’re really not sure what would make dad happiest, consider giving him a gift card to these places so he can pick out what he wants, and he can still use his military discount at any time instead of just for the holiday.
+Favorite Stores – Keep in mind that some of dad’s favorite stores may offer a military discount at participating locations.
+Check out Bass Pro Shops, Cabela’s, and other popular retailers.
+If you’re really not sure what would make dad the happiest, consider giving him a gift card to these places so he can pick out what he wants.
+He can still use his military discount at any time, instead of just for the holiday.

-Dinner – Take your dad out to eat for some Father’s Day freebies and discounts.
-These discounts are at participating restaurants, such as Shoney’s and Olive Garden, and your dad will enjoy the meal with his family.
+Dinner – Take your dad out to eat for some Father’s Day Free Meals, Freebies & Discounts.
+These special offers and discounts are available at participating restaurants like Firehouse Subs, Hooters, and Romano’s Macaroni Grill.
+Your dad will surely enjoy a nice meal with his family.

-Request a Gift Box – If your father is Deployed, you can request a free Father’s Day care package sent on your behalf from Full Circle Home.
+Request a Gift Box – If your father happens to be deployed, you can also request a free Father’s Day care package, sent on your behalf from Full Circle Home.

 Call Home for Free – Deployed servicemembers can call home for free, thanks to Google and Gmail.

-JibJab – Create a funny Father’s Day eCard featuring your family or father with JibJab.
-Use this website to insert pictures of your favorite people and create funny videos .
-It costs $12 per year and there are videos for every holiday, birthday and much more so this gift can keep on giving.
+JibJab – You can also create a funny Father’s Day eCard featuring Dad, with JibJab.
+Use their website to insert pictures of your favorite people, and create funny videos and eCards .
+It costs $12 per year and there are humorous videos for every holiday, birthday and much more… so this gift can keep on giving.

 #HappyFathersDay – Reach out to your dad through social media to thank him for all he has done.